Biomedical Science (BMS)

 Grade Mode: Letter Grading

-BMS 715W - Immunology Laboratory
+BMS #715W - Immunology Laboratory

 Credits: 2

 This applied immunology laboratory course highlights both historic and current methodologies important for elucidation and diagnosis of immune function.
 Techniques used to study phagocytosis, antibody production, immunodiffusion, and T-cell function will be introduced.
 Applications of the antibody technologies to other scientific disciplines (ELISA, immunofluorescence microscopy, immunoblotting, etc.) will also be covered.
-Prereq: BMS 503 and BMS 504.
-Special Fee.

 Co-requisite: BMS 705